Our Blog

 – targets: [‘monitoring.guidanz.com:8080’]

-Now eventually we will set up the grafana, where we will be using Prometheus as a data source.
-We can have a better Dashboard in grafana for the metrics visualization.
+Now we will set up Grafana, where we will be using Prometheus as a data source.
+We can have a better Dashboard in Grafana for the metrics visualization.

 Append the code in the above docker compose and restart.